Almost succinct representation of maximal palindromes: Preliminaries

 Manacher~\cite{Manacher75} proposed a linear-time algorithm to compute the longest palindromic factors in a given string, which inherently computes all the maximal palindromes in the string.
 By running Manacher's algorithm, we can obtain a representation of the maximal palindromes in $w$ in linear time.
-In this paper, we define the \emph{maximal even-palindrome array} $\MEPal_w$ of length $n$ as follows: $\MEPal_w[c]$ stores the length of the MPal at $c$ in $w$ for every $c\in [0, n)$.
-Next, we define the \emph{longest even-palindrome array} $\LEPal_w$ of length $n$ such that $\LEPal_w[j]$ stores the length of the longest even-palindrome that is a suffix of $w[0.. j]$ for every $j\in [0, n)$.
+In this paper, we define the \emph{maximal palindrome array} $\MPal_w$ of length $2n-1$ as follows: $\MPal_w[2c]$ stores the length of the MPal at $c$ in $w$ for every (half) integer $c\in \calC_w$.
+Next, we define the \emph{longest palindrome array} $\LPal_w$ of length $n$ such that $\LPal_w[j]$ stores the length of the longest palindrome that is a suffix of $w[0.. j]$ for every $j\in [0.. n)$.
 We may omit subscripts if they are clear from the context.
-The following lemma can be shown in a similar way to Lemma 2 in~\cite{IIT13}. \begin{lemma} For any strings $x$ and $y$, $\MEPal_x = \MEPal_y$ iff $\LEPal_x = \LEPal_y$. \end{lemma} Using Lemma~\ref{lem:lpal}, we can compactly encode array $\MEPal$. \begin{lemma} Array $\MEPal_x$ for a string $x$ can be encoded using $2|x|-2$ bits. \end{lemma} \begin{proof} By Lemma~\ref{lem:lpal}, it is enough to encode $\LEPal_x$ in $2|x|-2$ bits instead of encoding $\MEPal_x$.
-Consider two positions $j_1, j_2 \in [0, |x|)$ with $j_1 < j_2$.
-Let $c_1$ and $c_2$ be the center positions of the longest even-palindromic suffixes of $x[0.. j_1]$ and $x[0.. j_2]$, respectively.
-If the longest even-palindromic suffix of $x[0.. j]$ is the empty string, we define its center as $j$.
+The following lemma is known: \begin{lemma}[Lemma~2 of~\cite{IIT13}] For any strings $x$ and $y$, $\MPal_x = \MPal_y$ iff $\LPal_x = \LPal_y$. \end{lemma} Using Lemma~\ref{lem:lpal}, we can compactly encode array $\MPal$. \begin{lemma} Array $\MPal_x$ for a string $x$ can be encoded using $3|x|-2$ bits. \end{lemma} \begin{proof} By Lemma~\ref{lem:lpal}, it is enough to encode $\LPal_x$ in $3|x|-2$ bits instead of encoding $\MPal_x$.
+Consider two positions $j_1, j_2 \in [0.. |x|)$ with $j_1 < j_2$.
+Let $c_1$ and $c_2$ be the center positions of the longest palindromic suffixes of $x[0.. j_1]$ and $x[0.. j_2]$, respectively.
+If the longest palindromic suffix of $x[0.. j]$ is the empty string, we define its center as $j$.
 For the sake of contradiction, assume $c_1 > c_2$.
-On the one hand, $x[2c_1-j_1-1.. j_1]$ is the longest even-palindromic suffix of $x[0.. j_1]$ by definition.
+On the one hand, $x[2c_1-j_1-1.. j_1]$ is the longest palindromic suffix of $x[0.. j_1]$ by definition.
 On the other hand, $x[2c_2-j_1-1.. j_1]$ is also a palindromic suffix of $x[0.. j_1]$ centered at $c_2$ since there is a longer palindromic factor $x[2c_2-j_2-1.. j_2]$ centered at $c_2$.
 Then, it holds that $|x[2c_1-j_1-1.. j_1]| = 2(j_1-c_1)+2 < 2(j_1-c_2)+2 = |x[2c_2-j_1-1.. j_1]|$, a contradiction.
-Thus, the center positions of the longest even-palindromic suffixes of prefixes of $x$ form a non-decreasing sequence in $[0, |x|)$.
-Such a sequence can be encoded using $2|x|-2$ bits by representing the differences between adjacent values in unary.
-Therefore, $\LEPal_x$ can be encoded using $2|x|-2$ bits, and the same holds for $\MEPal_x$. \end{proof} We provide examples of the encoding in Fig.~\ref{fig:encode}.
-Note that the compact encoding in Lemma~\ref{lem:encode} does \emph{not} support constant-time access to each element of $\MEPal_x$.
+Thus, the center positions of the longest palindromic suffixes of prefixes of $x$ form a non-decreasing sequence of length $|x|$ from $\calC_x$.
+Such a sequence can be encoded using at most $|\calC_x| + (|x|-1) = 3|x|-2$ bits by representing the differences between adjacent values in unary.
+Therefore, $\LPal_x$ can be encoded using $3|x|-2$ bits, and the same holds for $\MPal_x$. \end{proof} We provide examples of the encoding in Fig.~\ref{fig:encode}.
+Note that the compact encoding in Lemma~\ref{lem:encode} does \emph{not} support constant-time access to each element of $\MPal$.